DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-02-26-dual-running.md

   Then candidates will be better understand what their options are.

-- If we add a page that recommends making course choices before completing other sections of the application Then candidates won’t feel they’ve wasted their time entering information into a service they can’t use.
+- If we add a page that recommends making course choices before completing other sections of the application Then candidates will not feel they’ve wasted their time entering information into a service they can’t use.

 ### Application journey from Find